bumbieris/InputViewController/README.md

 these views accordingly.

 When you become aware of view becoming firstResponder (e.g. textFieldShouldBeginEditing) call the - (void) setInputView: (UIView*) hasNext: (BOOL) method.
-This will move the screen up if needed and set the Done/Next button on the toolbar based on the hasNext: boolean parameter.

-Implement BBInputViewControllerDelegate<NSObject> to recieve notifications of next button being pressed.
+Implement BBInputViewControllerDelegate<NSObject> to recieve notifications of next/prev button being pressed.
-If the button is in 'Done' mode - the responder is resigned and this protocol's message is not called.
+Current implementation requires the client of this delegate to implement the responder ordering.

 Note: It is up to clients to implement the correct protocols such PickerView delegate/datasource etc..